-Strategic Planning and Sustainability is responsible for shaping and delivering land use and environmental strategies and policies for Council, and the community, in a way that improves total quality of life, both now and in the future.
+Strategic Planning and Sustainability is responsible for shaping and delivering land use and environmental strategies and policies for Council, and the community, in a way that improves quality of life, both now and in the future.

-The strategic planning function works with the Council and the community to create a Planning Scheme that reflects the Maroondah vision to encourage, develop and manage urban design, landscapes, buildings and land uses in Maroondah.
+The team works with Council and the community to develop a Planning Scheme that reflects Maroondah's vision to encourage, develop and manage urban design, landscapes, buildings, and land uses across Maroondah.

-The sustainability function guides the integration of sustainability into Council and community activities and operations.
-Council's holistic and strategic approach includes: focusing on reducing Council's environmental footprint; helping the community adapt to a changing climate; enhancing the quality of the local environment; and promoting sustainable transport and active travel options.
+The team also enables the integration of sustainability practice into Council and community activities and operations.
+Council's holistic and strategic approach includes focusing on reducing Council's environmental footprint; helping the community to adapt to a changing climate; enhancing the quality of the local environment; and promoting sustainable transport and active travel options.